Reseda Hall of Fame

 Greg Lee Reseda Class of 1970

 Greg Scott Lee, born December 12, 1951, died September 21, 2022.
 Graduate from Reseda High School 1970.
 His father, Marvin, Reseda High School Basketball coach, played center for the UCLA Bruins under coach Wilbur Johns.
-Greg attended Reseda High School, where he was an All-American and named Los Angeles City Section Player of the Year in basketball both his junior and senior year.
+Greg attended Reseda High School, where he was an All-American and named Helms Foundation Los Angeles City Section Player of the Year in basketball both his junior and senior year.
 He averaged 29.0 points and 27.3 points per game as a senior and junior, respectively.
-Gregg was honored as the valedictorian of his high school class before enrolling at UCLA
+Gregg was honored as the valedictorian of his high school class before enrolling at UCLA.

 Lee played point guard at the University of California, Los Angeles, from 1971 to 1974.
 He played on the freshman team and went undefeated with a 20–0 record.
-In his sophomore year,1971-72, Lee became a starter on the varsity squad, which had a record of 30–0, winning its games by an average margin of over 30 points.
+In his sophomore year, 1971-72, Lee became a starter on the varsity squad, which had a record of 30–0, winning its games by an average margin of over 30 points.
 Lee averaged 8.7 points per game.
 UCLA won the national title in 1972 over Florida State 81–76.
 The following year, the Bruins again went 30–0, and again won the NCAA tournament with an 87–66 win over Memphis State.
 Lee's 14 assists in the game set an NCAA championship game record.
-In Lee's senior year in 1973–74, North Carolina State defeated the Bruins 80–77 in double overtime in the semifinals of the NCAA tournament.
+In Lee's senior year in 1973-74, North Carolina State defeated the Bruins 80–77 in double overtime in the semifinals of the NCAA tournament.

 Greg also competed on the professional beach volleyball circuit through the 1970s.
 He played in his first open in 1972 (Laguna Beach) and his first open victory took place that same year in Santa Barbara.
 Through his beach volleyball career, he entered 62 "Open" tournaments and reached the finals 39 times, collecting 29 tournament titles.
+Lee became most successful as a beach volleyball player alongside teammate Jim Menges, who had played volleyball at UCLA.
+The duo played from 1973-82 and won 25 of 30 tournaments together.
+They registered three second-place finishes and had two third-place finishes.
+Greg Lee and Jim Menges set a record with 13 consecutive professional beach volleyball titles.
+Greg was inducted into the California Beach Volleyball Association (CBVA) hall of fame.

 In addition to his time as a beach volleyball player, Lee played professional basketball in the ABA and in Germany.
 He was selected in the 1974 NBA Draft by the Atlanta Hawks (seventh round) and played in the ABA for the San Diego Conquistadors.
 He briefly played for the Portland Trail Blazers during the 1975-76 season, alongside Walton, before heading to Germany for several seasons.
-Former UCLA player John Ecker had encouraged Lee to play in Germany in the late 1970s (for TuS 04 Leverkusen).
+Following his athletic career, Lee earned his teaching credential from UCLA.
+He was a math teacher at Clairemont High School and coached varsity basketball and tennis.

 Greg was selected to the Los Angeles Unified School District Alumni History and Hall of Fame Project in August of 2016.

-Otis McKinney Reseda Class of 1974
+Odis McKinney Reseda Class of 1974

 New York Giants (1978-1979)